 6. Stay Off Social Media!

 Don’t post anything on social media!
-At the time an accident first happens, you may not know if there will be a lawsuit or not.
+When an accident first happens, you may not know if there will be a lawsuit.
 Any posts on social media, even if it seems like it is unrelated to the accident, can be used in litigation.
 Anything you post can be used against you, just like anything you say, and you cannot foresee how a post might become a problem until it’s too late.

 7. Talk to Witnesses